Marianel Coolen shares what the award-winning FIELD course taught her about training up staff for an humanitarian disaster.

 And what a difference it makes to the humanitarian response in an emergency: it is delivered in a more equitable, nuanced and higher quality way by a greater diversity of people.
 This means more lives saved, more suffering alleviated, and donated funds spent more wisely.

 The FIELD programme provides exactly the right amount of training at exactly the right time in a way that allows learners the opportunity to learn from peers, while providing a safe place to apply learning and make decisions that mirror the real world.

 World Vision is currently responding to 49 emergencies globally.
 None of us know when the next disaster will strike.
 Which of your team needs to sign up for this training course today so they are ready when it does?

 Marianel Coolen is Humanitarian Learning & Development Advisor at World Vision and manages the FIELD programme for World Vision and Save the Children.
-The FIELD programme has been shortlisted for the global learning technologies awards under the categories of: Best online distance learning programme, Excellence in content design.
+In November 2020, the FIELD programme won the global learning technologies awards under the categories of: Best online distance learning programme, Excellence in content design.